What Is A Voice Search SEO?

 Voice search is not just a fad, it’s here to stay.
 While in the beginning, users may have turned to these voice assistants as means of quick fun and entertainment, AI assistants are moving from smartphones and into more facets of one’s daily lives.

 Google Nest (previously known as Google Home) speakers allow people to control everything from the thermostat to the lights, meaning people rely on these assistants a lot more than just for voice searches.
-As the technology evolves, these assistants won’t just be able to recognize voice and convert it to text, but there will be voice understanding that enables the assistance to conduct better voice search queries, help with online shopping, manage daily schedules, and optimise a person’s life even.
+As the technology evolves, these assistants won’t just be able to recognise voice and convert it to text, but there will be voice understanding that enables the assistance to conduct better voice search queries, help with online shopping, manage daily schedules, and optimise a person’s life even.

 For businesses, this means it’s high time to start focusing on building a strategy that focuses on voice SEO to ensure your page, links, and content are included in voice search results.